ngemily/532_report/src/tools.md

 ### Pen and Paper

-My most invaulable possession relating to this project is my notebook.
+My most invaluable possession relating to this project is my notebook.
 In this notebook I kept my milestone reports, meeting notes, notes on digital logic, notes on image processing, debugging notes, block diagrams, schematics and thoughts.
 I frequently referred to and annotated older notes.
 Overall it